Gizra/og/README.txt

 - 'Administer nodes' permission enables viewing of all nodes regardless of private/public status
 - All subscriber management happens on the 'user list' page which is linked from the group Block (while viewing a group page).
 This includes approving subscription requests (for selective groups), subscribing/unsubscribing users and promoting users into group admins.
 - If you decide to stop using this module, click the 'disable' button on the admin/settings/og page.
 If you ever decide to re-enable, all your prior subscriptions and group settings are preserved.
+- If you are using album.module to provide personal image albums, then you should omit the 'image' node type on your admin/settings/og page.
+Note that group photo albums will be group specific regardless of this setting.

 THEMES